luiismuro/luiismuro/README.md

 ### I'm Luis Muro,

 🎯 A QA SW.
-Test Analyst and QA Engineer under formation.
+Test Analyst and QA Engineer.
 💡 Skilled in Manual testing in Mobile devices, experienced with over 12 years in software testing area and certified by ISTQB/BSTQB.
 🌐 Worked for big companies such as Samsung, HP and Motorola, and made part of Top Tier product testing phase.
 🔍 Seeking for opportunities to apply my knowledge in real projects.